Phoenix pay system: Preparing for rollout

 Prior to 2012, about 2,000 pay advisors/specialists in 101 federal departments and agencies "processed pay, advised employees, and corrected errors" in scattered locations.
 When the new Miramichi Public Service Pay Centre was opened in May 2012, the PSPC began to eliminate pay advisor positions in 46 individual departments and agencies and replace them with "460 pay advisors and 90 support staff" at new centralized location in Pay Centre.
 By 2016, the PSPC had cut 1,200 pay advisor positions.
 Following centralization, these departments and agencies administrators no longer had "direct access to the new pay system."
-There were an additional 55 departments and agencies who maintained about approximately 800 pay advisors who continued to enter pay information for their own employees in the new Phoenix system.
+There were an additional 55 departments and agencies who maintained approximately 800 pay advisors who continued to enter pay information for their own employees in the new Phoenix system.

 In May 2015, IBM made the recommendation that government delay its planned rollout of Phoenix due to critical problems.
-In June 2015, before Phoenix was launched, some federal employees complained about not being paid, and there were reports that the Miramachi pay centre employees were overwhelmed.
+In June 2015, before Phoenix was launched, some federal employees complained about not being paid, and there were reports that the Miramichi pay centre employees were overwhelmed.
 The Auditor General's May 29, 2018 report "Building and Implementing the Phoenix Pay System" found that in June 2015, Public Services and Procurement Canada cancelled a pilot to test Phoenix in a single department to assess whether Phoenix was ready for government wide use.

 Two reports by two independent contractors—Gartner Consulting and Calgary-based S.i.
 Systems—were commissioned.
 S.i.
 Systems submitted their report to Public Services and Procurement Canada (PSPC) departmental staff in January 2016.
 PSPC received the Gartner Consulting report on February 11, 2016.
 Both consultants were charged with assessing the viability of the Phoenix payroll system before a government-wide rollout.
 Neither report called for implementation to be stopped, but offered suggestions to mitigate risks.
 The S.i.
 Systems report concluded that Phoenix should move forward, as "the benefits of doing so appear to outweigh the risks.
 The next phase will be challenging, but it is likely that the problems and difficulties that will be encountered will be manageable."
 The Gartner report casts a different picture, specifically predicting there was a moderate possibility that "expectations for accuracy and timeliness of pay may not be met as a result of lack of true end-to-end testing."
 Judy Foote, the Minister of Public Services and Procurement Canada was never briefed on the Gartner report by her departmental staffers.